samjones00/docs/docs/_releases/index.md

 The [.NET Core 2.0 Web Apps](https://github.com/NetCoreWebApps/LiveDemos) now use the default `WebHost.CreateDefaultBuilder()` builder to bootstrap WebApp's letting you use `ASPNETCORE_URLS` to specify which URL and port to bind on, simplifying deployment configurations.

 The `ASPNETCORE_ENVIRONMENT` Environment variable can also be used to configure WebApp's to run in `Production` mode.
-If preferred you can continue using the existing `bind`, `port` and `debug` options in your `web.settings` to override the default configuration.
+If preferred you can continue using the existing `bind`, `port` and `debug` options in your `app.settings` to override the default configuration.

 ### Multi-stage Docker Builds